-- Travel tickets, passports, visas, accident reports forms and other essential documentation.
-It is advisable to carry a separate list of the numbers of any travel documentation/passports and photocopies of the group's documents in a sealed waterproof bag. - A copy of the contract with the Travel Agency and/or centre/hotel, if appropriate. - Medical documentation e.g. EHICs and significant medical histories.
-The group leader should carry these at all times. - Parental/Guardian consent forms and permission for the group leader to authorise emergency treatment on parental behalf. - The phone numbers and addresses, at home and in school, of the Principal and/or of the school contact. - The names and addresses of parents and telephone numbers (home and work) where they can be contacted. - > Copies of a list of group members and their details. - > Details of insurance arrangements and the company's telephone number. - > Name, address & telephone number (incl. emergency number) of the Travel Agency. - > The name, address and telephone number of the group's accommodation. - > Details of local hospital/medical and emergency services.
+- > Travel tickets, passports, visas, accident reports forms and other essential documentation.
+It is advisable to carry a separate list of the numbers of any travel documentation/passports and photocopies of the group's documents in a sealed waterproof bag. - If student is under 18 yrs. of age (a minor), a copy of their parent/guardian passport or driving licence must be collected. - A copy of the contract with the Travel Agency and/or centre/hotel, if appropriate. - Medical documentation e.g., EHICs and significant medical histories.
+The group leader should carry these at all times. - Parental/Guardian consent forms and permission for the group leader to authorise emergency treatment on parental behalf. - > The phone numbers and addresses, at home and in school, of the Principal and/or of the school contact.